 Simply because you share a similar surname does not necessarily mean you have a right to bear arms that were awarded to a person who is actually entitled to them.
 Arms are typically granted to a specific individual, and unless one is in direct line of descent (depending on the heraldic traditions of the country of origin), the use of ancestral arms by any other than those who have been properly matriculated is fraudulent at best.

 We need to be aware that just because an ancestor bore arms, does not necessarily give us the right to bear those same arms.
 The traditions of heraldry must be upheld for it to continue to be meaningful.

 The sale of "surname" or "family" arms is a dishonorable practice.
-Unscrupulous vendors count on the perspective customer's lack of knowledge of the traditions of heraldry.
-To use arms that are not properly owned, usurps someone else's heraldic identity.
+Unscrupulous vendors count on the prospective customer's lack of knowledge of the traditions of heraldry.
+To use arms that are not properly owned usurps someone else's heraldic identity.
 Using someone else's arms without proper matriculation is fundamentally a mix of identity theft and property theft.

 In the U.S. we are free to assume original arms, and may pass those arms to our children.
 We are also free to use the arms of our ancestors if it is appropriate under the accepted traditions of Heraldry.
 When using the arms of ancestors, we must respect our ancestor by adopting the arms in accordance with the traditions of the country in which the arms originated, following the long-held heraldic traditions of proper matriculation.